Jessica Huntley: Early life

 Jessica was three years old when her father died, and her mother struggled financially to raise her children, nevertheless instilling the values of independence, discipline, justice and loyalty that informed Jessica's life.
 Unable to finish high school on the family's meagre finances, Jessica attended evening classes in shorthand and typing.
 With the hope of a clerical position becoming available, she worked in a garment factory, where she took up the cause of exploited female workers.

 In 1950, she married Eric Huntley, and in the following two years gave birth to their first two children.

 Career

 In January 1950, Jessica Huntley co-founded the first national government of British Guiana, elected through mass suffrage, alongside Leaders Cheddi Jagan, Janet Jagan, Eric Huntley, Eusi Kwayana and other members of the People's Progressive Party (PPP).
 In May 1953, Jessica Huntley co-founded in then British Guiana the Women's Progressive Organization to focus on women's rights as part of the PPP's independence struggle.

-She was appointed as the organizing secretary of the PPP, and stood as a candidate in the general election, but was not elected.
+She was appointed the organizing secretary of the PPP, and stood as a candidate in the general election, but was not elected.
 She moved to the UK in April 1958, following her husband, who had moved there in 1957 to look for work.